Insecticide for Bed Bugs

 Deltamethrin is one of the most popularly used insecticides, and includes the active ingredients such as cyfluthrin, cypermethrin or pyrethrum.
 These ingredients are odorless and do not leave any residue that can be seen.
 They are biodegradable and will break down after a few days.

 It is safe for most people and pets, but not for aquatic pets.
-It will work effectively on mature bedbugs by paralyzing them.
-It is usually compounded with other chemicals that prove lethal to bedbugs.
+It will work effectively on mature bugs by paralyzing them.
+It is usually compounded with other chemicals that prove lethal.
 It can be found in liquid, powder or aerosol forms.

 Hydroprene

-Hydroprene is an insect growth regulator that does not directly kill bedbugs but prevents them for reproducing.
+Hydroprene is an insect growth regulator that does not directly kill the bugs but prevents them for reproducing.
 It has a long-term pesticide effect.
 It is generally safe and can be used in most areas.
 It comes in liquid, solid or aerosol forms.

 Diatomaceous Earth

-Diatomaceous Earth is a type of algae that kills bedbugs and sucking the moisture out of them which will cause them to dehydrate and die.
+Diatomaceous Earth is a type of algae that kills by sucking the moisture out of them which will cause them to dehydrate and die.
 It is not harmful for children or pets.
 It comes in powder or dust and has long-term effectiveness.
-It is not good, however, for immediately killing the bedbugs on contact.
+It is not good, however, for immediately killing the bugs on contact.

-Because bedbugs live deep in crevices and can live for a long time without food, repeated applications of insecticides will be necessary to completely rid the home or dwelling of the bugs.
+Because these bugs live deep in crevices and can live for a long time without food, repeated applications will be necessary.

 Overcoming Resistance to Pesticides

-Some bedbugs have developed resistance to products such as pyrethroid insecticides and are no longer affected by them.
-These are the insecticides that kill bedbugs on contact.
+Some of these bugs have developed resistance to products such as pyrethroid insecticides and are no longer affected by them.
 The newer products do take several days to work, but will be effective.

 Professional or Do-It-Yourself